 Physical education is a component of the curriculum that is designed to educate all students, from the physically and/or mentally gifted to the physically and/or mentally challenged.
 A developmentally and instructionally appropriate physical education program promotes a physically active lifestyle.
-It accommodates a variety of individual differences, such as cultural identity; previous movement experiences; fitness and skill levels; and intellectual, physical and social/emotional maturity.
+It accommodates a variety of individual differences, including cultural identity; previous movement experiences; fitness and skill levels; and intellectual, physical and social/emotional maturity.

 Appropriate instruction in physical education incorporates best practices derived from both research and experience for teaching in ways that facilitate success for all students.
 Providing a safe and inclusive learning environment allows all students to experience positive, challenging and enjoyable physical activities while learning skills and developing an understanding of the benefits and importance of physical activity.
 In conjunction with these activity experiences, students develop a positive self-image and social skills that will provide personal competence in work and leisure situations.

-2. Physical educators design physical activity experiences that are appropriate for the developmental level of the students.
+Physical educators design physical activity experiences that are appropriate for students' developmental levels.